Best Retirement Villages in America

 Known simply as The Villages, this Sumter County community is the most active retirement village in Florida.
 It’s also the most popular, and for good reason.

-You can always find live performances from artists and bands on each of The Villages’ three town squares.
+In fact, you can always find live performances from artists and bands on each of The Villages’ three town squares.
 Have a drink at the outside bar or enjoy the unique festivals, wine walks, holiday celebrations and parades.

 1. Rio Verde in Scottsdale, Arizona